Medical exemption? Unvaxxed high school principal working off-site

 Parents of school pupils were told in an update sent on Thursday that Logan Park High School co-principal Kristan Mouat had not been vaccinated and would begin the school year working remotely.

-Assistant principal John Major said in the update Ms Mouat was not vaccinated "due to medical reasons".
+Assistant principal John Major said in the update Mouat was not vaccinated "due to medical reasons".

 "She will continue all the usual strategic, curriculum and leadership work."